HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Fonts

 For sustainability, it is recommended to <a hreflang="en" href="https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/">stick to system fonts</a>.
 If you really need to use some custom fonts, there are some things to consider to avoid waste.
 Loading a font sometimes involves loading lots of characters and symbols that you might not need.
-For example, not all websites need cyrillic characters but some fonts still include them natively.
+For example, not all websites need Cyrillic characters but some fonts still include them natively.
 To check this, you can use tools such as <a hreflang="en" href="https://wakamaifondue.com/">wakamaifondue</a>.
 To reduce the size of your font files, you should aim for a WOFF2 format and <a hreflang="en" href="https://the-sustainable.dev/reduce-the-weight-of-your-typography-with-variable-fonts/">using variable fonts</a>.
 You could also use <a hreflang="en" href="https://everythingfonts.com/subsetter">subsets</a> or use a tool such as <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a>. <a hreflang="en" href="https://web.dev/api-for-fast-beautiful-web-fonts/">The Google Fonts API offers some clever options for all this</a>.
 Regarding Google Fonts, <a hreflang="en" href="https://rewis.io/urteile/urteil/lhm-20-01-2022-3-o-1749320/">you should still keep GDPR in mind</a>.

 For more on this topic, see the [Fonts](./fonts) chapter.
 You can also find some documentation on <a hreflang="en" href="https://web.dev/reduce-webfont-size/">web.dev</a>.